facebookresearch/PyTorch-BigGraph/torchbiggraph/examples/e2e/README.md

 than what you currently have.
 If you're seeing either a bus error or a OOM kill message in the kernel ring buffer but your machine has enough ram, you'll want to verify that `/dev/shm` is large enough to accomodate your embedding table.

+# Extensions

+A few changes will need to be made to use this at scale in production environment.
+First, this pipeline is brittle and simplistic.
+For production workloads it's probably better to use a tool like DBT or dataflow to create independent tables in parallel.
+It's also important to be careful with our indices to make our joins performant.

+When it comes time to map your buckets to hdf5 files it's almost certainly more performant to dump them to chunked parquet/avro files and merge those files together in parallel.
+Every company's compute infrastructure is going to be different enough that this piece of code will have to be custom written.
+Fortunately, this code can be written once and reused.